Therapy and coaching for anxiety, depression, trauma, grief, and life transitions.

 • Work-life balance

-• Identity exploration and change
+• Identity exploration + change

-• Creativity and passion projects
+• Creativity + passion projects

 Format: Virtual + In-person